optimuslib/optimus/README.md

 ## Citation
-If you use OptimUS in your work, please cite us as:
+If you use OptimUS in your work, please cite us as [follows](CITATION.cff):

 > Gélat, P., Haqshenas, S. R., and van ′t Wout, E. (2022), OptimUS: A Python library for solving 3D acoustic wave propagation, https://github.com/optimuslib/optimus